EricaLewandowski/ECE382-Lab1/README.md

 #### Functionality
   Basic test works well except the subtract function.
 B Functionality doesn't quite work because it doesn't reset to program.

+## Documentation

+  I worked with Capt Trimble on which functions to use when coding the basic functionality.
+Dr Coulston also helped prepare a better pre-lab/flow chart with pseudo code (turned in on paper).